huseinzol05/Machine-Learning-Data-Science-Reuse/Introduction-DataScience-Python/README.md

 2. numpy library for linear system library
 3. matplotlib library for drawing and graph library
 4. pandas library for dataframe library
+5. Standardization data
+6. Normalization data
+7. Principal Component explanation

+### Extra
+1. Correlation study for drugs in Malaysia
+This is what I do during MAMPU data Hackathon 2017.
+After pitching session, one of the judges come to me and ask to present myself at Axiata Tower for the next day.
+Skip to next day, I got job opportunity as full-time Data Scientist with starting wage RM4.5K

+I do drugs, bancian correlation study, bancian forecasting, and component analysis for external data.

+You can check the system [here](www.huseinhouse.com/mampu)

 ### I assumed all able to use command line to install any packages.
 Linux and Mac got terminal, Windows got Cygwin.